BrunoShimura/codewars/README.md

 Not Jaden-Cased: "How can mirrors be real if our eyes aren't real"
 Jaden-Cased:     "How Can Mirrors Be Real If Our Eyes Aren't Real"
 ```

 ## Detect Pangram

 A pangram is a sentence that contains every single letter of the alphabet at least once.
 For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).

 Given a string, detect whether or not it is a pangram.
 Return True if it is, False if not.
 Ignore numbers and punctuation.

+## Digit*Digit

+Welcome.
+In this kata, you are asked to square every digit of a number and concatenate them.

+For example, if we run 9119 through the function, 811181 will come out, because 92 is 81 and 12 is 1.
+(81-1-1-81)

+Example #2: An input of 765 will/should return 493625 because 72 is 49, 62 is 36, and 52 is 25.
+(49-36-25)

+Note: The function accepts an integer and returns an integer.

+Happy Coding!